-Your overall Horizon Cloud environment consists of the VMware-hosted cloud service, your provided capacity, and VMware software deployed into that capacity and connected to the cloud service.
+Your overall first-gen Horizon Cloud environment consists of the VMware-hosted cloud service, your provided capacity, and VMware software deployed into that capacity and connected to the cloud service.
 When the VMware software installed in that capacity is appropriately configured and connected to the cloud service, that configured entity is now a cloud-connected pod.
-For such cloud-connected pods, you can use the Horizon Cloud Administration Console for visibility, health monitoring, and help desk services with those pods.
+Having at least one cloud-connected pod and completing the Active Directory registration process unlocks use of the cloud- and web-based Horizon Universal Console for management and administrative tasks involving those pods, including health monitoring, and help desk services.

-Depending on the type of capacity you have access to, you can use the Horizon Cloud Administration Console for an automated pod deployment into that capacity and configure that pod for connection to Horizon Cloud.
-For some types of pods, even though they cannot be automatically deployed and configured, you can still connect the Administration Console to those pods that already exist, after performing some required connection steps.
+Depending on the type of capacity you have access to, you can use this same console for an automated pod deployment into that capacity and configure that pod for connection to Horizon Cloud.
+For some types of pods, even though they cannot be automatically deployed and configured, you can still cloud-connect those pods and work with them in this same administrative console, after performing some required connection steps.

-Before you can perform administrative tasks on a Horizon Cloud pod, you must:
+Before you can use any cloud-hosted services or the console with a Horizon Cloud pod, you must: